phalcon/documentation/docs/html-escaper.md

 ##  JavaScript
 Content printed into javascript code must be properly escaped. `js()` helps with this task.
 This method has been renamed.
 The old method `escapeJs()` will be removed in the future and emits a `@deprecated` warning.

+When the input is an empty string, or contains only the null codepoint, `js()` returns an empty string instead of `false`.

 ```php
 <?php